rackerlabs/rackspace-how-to/content/cloud-servers/investigating-compromised-servers.md

     s---ia------- /sbin/shs

-When you `strings` that file, you see that it's a backdoor shell.
+When you use the `strings` command on that file, you see that it's a backdoor shell.

 ### Step 2: Check if the attacker cleaned their tracks